-Browse the Shops in Lakeview: It was a cold & rainy weekend while I was there, but I still loved browsing shops in Lakeview.
+Lakeview is my favorite spot to browse and window shop.
 Some of my favorites include Wigglyville Pet Boutique, where I picked up some of the dental chews that W & G love so much plus a La Croix squeaky toy for Giz.
 I spent about an hour browsing all the goodness in Foresided Cards & Gifts.
-I’m a sucker for a good gift shop, and this one carries Rifle Paper Co, Chicago themed gifts, and other eclectic items.
-Kayd and I stopped in Unabridged Bookstore before my flight home so I could pick up a book for the flight.
-We spent quite a while going through and checking out new titles.
-I particularly loved their quote outside the store as well.
+I adore a good gift shop, and this one carries Rifle Paper Co, Chicago themed gifts, and other eclectic items.
+A good book shop is Unabridged Bookstore, perfect for browsing new titles for a book to read on your flight home.

 This beautiful French bakery was perfect for an afternoon pick me up.
-I stopped for a cup of coffee for strolling through Lakeview, but I couldn’t leave without macaroons.
+I stopped for a cup of coffee for strolling through Lakeview, and I couldn’t leave without macaroons.
 I could have spent all day in this coffee shop with its airy interior, delicious food, and comfortable seating options.